All DBPR offices are open and operating on a normal schedule. Public access is available at all DBPR offices during regular business hours.

 Licensure and Exam Eligibility Deadlines Extended by DBPR Emergency Order 2020-08

-By effect of DBPR Emergency Order 2020-08, issued June 9, 2020, all deadlines for licensure eligibility and examination eligibility are suspended and tolled through December 31, 2020, unless extended by subsequent order.
-The Order supersedes section 4 of DBPR Emergency Order 2020-03, which had previously extended these deadlines through May 31, 2020.
+By effect of DBPR Emergency Order 2020-08, issued June 9, 2020, all deadlines for licensure eligibility and examination eligibility were suspended and tolled through December 31, 2020, unless extended by subsequent order.

 Licensing Examinations Now Available Through Pearson VUE Professional Centers